RakhithJK/BishopFox-sliver-wiki/Pivots.md

 ## Named Pipe Pivots (SMB)

 Named pipe pivots are only supported on Windows.
 Select a session to start a named pipe listener, and then use the `--bind` flag to specify a pipe name.
-Pipes are automatically started on the local machine so you only need to specify a named, remote clients are always allowed:
+Pipes are automatically started on the local machine so you only need to specify a name, remote clients are always allowed to connect to the pipe, but the default ACL will only allow the current user/group.
+You can allow all user/groups by using the `--allow-all` flag:

 ```
 [*] Session a2615359 WARM_DRIVEWAY - 192.168.1.178:59290 (WIN-1TT1Q345B37) - windows/amd64 - Mon, 07 Feb 2022 10:09:20 CST